ankitkp4056/FeRoSA/README.md

 This is the open repository for the 'Faceted Recommendation System for Scientific Articles':

 1) `/Walker`<br>
-Contains the 'Walker' module developed by- 'Zhang H, Schaefer M, Crawford J, Kiel C, Serrano L, and Cowen LJ' and also available on this <a href="https://github.com/TuftsBCB/Walker">github_repository</a>.<br>
+Contains the 'Random Walker' module developed by- 'Zhang H, Schaefer M, Crawford J, Kiel C, Serrano L, and Cowen LJ' and also available on this <a href="https://github.com/TuftsBCB/Walker">github_repository</a>.<br>

 2) `/pickled`<br>
-Will(..once all codes are run) contain the intermediate pickled files, which will later be used for graph-generation and paper-prediction.
+Will contain(..once all codes are run) the intermediate pickled files, which will later be used for graph-generation and paper-prediction.
 "The user does not specifically need to understand this directory to run experiments..!!! "

 3) `/cos_5k`<br>
 Similar to '/pickled'.
 Will contain data related to cosine-similarity of the papers.